wordbit/wordbit/content/posts/2021-04-30-spring-loaded.markdown

 <img src="/images/thumbs_down.png" align="left"> Compared to the colourful iMac lineup and even the pastel hues on the latest iPad Air lineup, the iPad Pro seems a bit too straight laced.
 But you can excuse the absence of fun because this iPad is for Pros, right?

 Apple is throwing the M1 chip into everything, including this new iPad.
 Such raw computing power may be wasted on the average YouTube-watching consumer.
-But given the limitations of iPadOS (you can't install full Desktop-class apps), can Pros even harness all this power?
+But given the limitations of iPadOS (you can't install full Desktop-class apps), Pros can't even harness all this power - even if they wanted to.

 We'll see what WWDC brings in June - perhaps Apple will announce a revamped iPadOS that can take full advantage of the M1.
 Until then, this iPad Pro is overkill for anybody who doesn't rob banks for a living.